hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 We wish tinyML hardware cost less than a $1, did all training and analysis client-side, had 5G connectivity, ran on a coin battery for multiple years and had the computing power of a TPU, but that dream is not a reality.
 The reality is we have constraints: In 2022 these look like:

- For hardware we use the $60.00 USD Arduino ML Kit (Arduino Nano 33 BLE Sense with a OV7675 Camera)
+ For hardware, we use the $60.00 USD Arduino ML Kit (Arduino Nano 33 BLE Sense with a OV7675 Camera)
- Which is a 3.3V nordic nRF52840 chip with 14 pins at 15 mA per pin, 64 MHz clock, 1MB flash memory and 256KB SRAM
+ Which is a 3.3V nordic nRF52840 chip with 14 pins at 15 mA per pin, 64 MHz clock, 1MB flash memory and 256 KB SRAM
- For connectivity we can use BLE or Serial:UART/I2C/SPI For Machine Learning simplicity and cloud training we use <a href="https://www.an edgeimpulse.com">edgeimpusle.com</a>
+ For connectivity, we can use BLE or Serial:UART/I2C/SPI For Machine Learning simplicity and cloud training we use <a href="https://www.an edgeimpulse.com">edgeimpusle.com</a>
  Which is fairly easy to do: motion, sound, vision (classification and FOMO) and also regression (for size) and anomaly detection (for differences)